Soldier, scientist, physician, filmmaker

 Educated by the University of Miami and empowered by the military, José A. Stoute has lived many lives—all in service of his fellow humans.

-Born in North Carolina to a father in the Air Force and a mother in nursing, Stoute had strong role models for the care and responsibility people can show to one another.
+Born in North Carolina to a father in the Air Force and a mother in nursing, Stoute had strong role models for the care and responsibility we can show one another.

-“At that time, when I grew up, there was a huge U.S. military base on the canal,” he said.
-“My friends and I would stand on the other side of the fence and admire the incredible, powerful American military.”
+“At that time, there was a huge U.S. military base on the canal,” he said.
+“My friends and I would stand along its fences and just stare at the power and strength of the American military.”

-His uncle, who fought in World War II, told war stories that only swelled Stoute’s admiration for those in the service.
+His uncle, who fought in World War II, told war stories that only swelled Stoute’s respect for those in the service.

-In 1981, Stoute learned of a medical scholarship offered through the U.S. Army that would allow him to become a physician.
-He jumped at the opportunity.
+In 1981, Stoute received a medical scholarship offered through the U.S. Army that would allow him to become a physician.

 He spent his academic years at the University of Miami’s medical school and his summers on military bases, training and assisting at veteran’s hospitals.

 “Those years felt like a time of enlightenment,” he said.
-“It was magical, seeing all of the residents in what they do and how they arrive at diagnoses, helping to make people feel better.”
+“It was magical, seeing all of the physicians in action, arriving at diagnoses and working to make people feel better.”

 It was also a time of uncertainty as HIV began to spread throughout the United States.

-“I was there in the in the early ’80s, at the beginning of the AIDS pandemic, before we even knew what was causing it,” Stoute recalled.
-“We had all these patients that came in with strange infections.
-We had to gown to see them because we didn't know, at the time, what exactly was going on.”
+“I was training to become a physician during the early ’80s, at the beginning of the AIDS pandemic, before we even knew what was causing it,” Stoute recalled.
+“We had to gown to see these patients because we didn't know, at the time, what exactly was going on.”

 The experience proved formative to Stoute, who would later specialize and become board-certified in infectious disease.

-“Suddenly, you’re told you have to stop everything you're doing and go where they tell you to go,” he said.
+“Suddenly, you’re told to stop everything beccause you have to go to war,” he said.
 “And I didn’t mind, not the first time around, because I was still fairly young.”

 Over the next 10 months, he spent his days caring for the wounded and his nights sleeping in armored vehicles on the battlefield, feeling the ground shake beneath him with nearby explosions.

-When Stoute returned to the States after completing his first deployment, he felt he had been given a new lease on life.
-He had a new appreciation for the simple joy of waking up in his home, choosing how his days would look, and the freedom to go wherever he wanted.
+When Stoute returned to the States after his first round of deployment, he felt he had been given a new lease on life.
+He savored the simple joy of waking up in his own bed, the freedom to design his own days and do as he pleased.

 “We began clinical trials for vaccines and anti-malarial drugs, and I’m very proud of the work I was able to do and the impact that was able to leave in that part of the country.”